-Our success depends to a significant degree upon the protection of our software and other proprietary technology rights, particularly our ConvergenceNow[®] platforms.
+Our success depends to a significant degree upon the protection of our software and other proprietary technology rights, particularly our ConvergenceNow® platforms.
 We rely on trade secret, copyright and trademark laws and confidentiality agreements with employees and third-parties, all of which offer only limited protection.
-The steps we have taken to protect our intellectual property may not prevent misappropriation of our proprietary rights or other reverse engineering of our solutions.
-Legal standards relating to the validity, enforceability and scope of protection of intellectual property technology from being exploited abroad, which could require costly efforts to protect our technology.
+The steps we have taken to protect our intellectual property may not prevent misappropriation of our proprietary rights or the reverse engineering of our solutions.
+Legal standards relating to the validity, enforceability and scope of protection of intellectual property rights in other countries are uncertain and may afford little or no effective protection of our proprietary technology.
+Consequently, we may be unable to prevent our proprietary technology from being exploited abroad, which could require costly efforts to protect our technology.
 Policing the unauthorized use of our products, trademarks and other proprietary rights is expensive, difficult and, in some cases, impossible.
 Litigation may be necessary in the future to enforce or defend our intellectual property rights, to protect our trade secrets or to determine the validity and scope of the proprietary rights of others.
 Such litigation could result in substantial costs and diversion of management resources, either of which could materially harm our business.
 Accordingly, despite our efforts, we may not be able to prevent third-parties from infringing upon or misappropriating our intellectual property.